EZsunshine/TravelApp/README.md

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This weather app only has weatherforcast within 16 days.

 ## Run the application
 1. **Pre-requisite** :